 - work for an employer that offers membership of the scheme.

 It depends on your type of contract whether you automatically join the scheme, or you need to opt in.
-View further information about Who can join the LGPS?
+View information about who can join the LGPS

 You join the main section of the scheme.
 You can opt in to the 50/50 section.
 You pay half your contributions and build up half your pension.
-View further information about the The 50/50 section.
+View information about the 50/50 section

 You can join the LGPS and continue to pay into a personal or stakeholder pension.
 HMRC have rules about tax charges on pension savings.
 Most people will be under these pension savings limits and not incur tax charges.
-Find out further information about these limits in Tax controls and pensions.
+Find out about tax controls and pensions

 Opting out of the scheme

 You can opt out of the scheme at any time.
-View further information about Opting out.
+View information about opting out.
 You can opt back in at any time.

 Rejoining the scheme

 If you left and rejoin the LGPS, you may have a deferred benefit.
 This is usually aggregated with your new pension account.
-If you opted out after 1 April 2015 you are not permitted to do this.
-View further information about Rejoining the LGPS.
+If you opted out after 1 April 2015, you are not permitted to do this.
+Find out about rejoining the LGPS

 Transferring in previous pension

 You may be able to transfer in previous pension rights.
 You have 12 months from joining the scheme to request this.
-View further information about Transferring in pension rights.
+View information about transferring in pension rights

 Taking your pension

 You can receive your full LGPS benefits at your normal pension age (NPA).
-For most members your NPA is your State Pension Age (SPA), minimum age 65.
+For most members your NPA is your State Pension age (SPa), minimum age 65.
 You can take your pension from age 55 but it may be reduced for being paid earlier.
 You can take your pension after your NPA and it is increased for being paid later.
-View further information about Retirement and taking your pension.
+View information about retirement and taking your pension

-Automatic enrolment is a Government initiative.
-Your employer must enrol employees, that meet certain criteria, into a pension scheme.
+Automatic enrolment is a government initiative.
+Your employer must enrol employees that meet certain criteria into a pension scheme.
 You can opt out.
 Your employer must re-enrol their employees every 3 years but you can opt out again.
-View further information about Automatic enrolment and the LGPS.
+View information about automatic enrolment and the LGPS

 Your employer pays into the scheme.
 Every 3 years a valuation of the Fund is undertaken by an actuary.
 It calculates how much your employer must contribute to the scheme.
-View further information in What does my employer pay?
+Find out what your employer pays